joe7575/techage/manuals/manual_ta3_EN.md

 [ta3_tinygenerator|image]

-### TA3 Battery Block
+### TA3 Accu Block

-The battery block is used to store excess energy and automatically delivers power in the event of a power failure (if available).
+The accu block (rechargeable battery)  is used to store excess energy and automatically delivers power in the event of a power failure (if available).
-Several battery blocks together form a TA3 energy storage system.
-Each battery block has a display for the charging state and for the stored load.
+Several accu blocks together form a TA3 energy storage system.
+Each accu block has a display for the charging state and for the stored load.
 The values for the entire network are always displayed here.
 The stored load is displayed in "kud" or "ku-days" (analogous to kWh) 5 kud thus corresponds, for example, to 5 ku for a game day (20 min) or 1 ku for 5 game days.

-A battery block has 3.33 kud
+A accu block has 3.33 kud

 [ta3_akkublock|image]